 Only three states have a lower tax burden than Florida.
 With no state income tax and a state sales tax of six percent, Florida provides a considerable tax benefit to its residents.

 - Golf: Florida ranks number one in golf, having more than 1,250 golf courses.
 Palm Beach County boasts the most golf courses per county in the country.

 - Beaches/Waterways: Florida has 8,436 miles of coastline and more than 25,000 miles of rivers, streams & waterways.
 The largest lake in Florida, Lake Okeechobee, at 700 square miles, is the second-largest freshwater lake in the U.S.

 - Tourism/Attractions: Florida is the top travel destination in the world, with a record 126.1 million visitors in 2018.
 Among the many forms of well-known entertainment Florida has to offer, there are also numerous nature-based attractions, including over 700 campsites, plentiful forests, world-class fishing, 4,500 islands, and 14 deep-water ports.
 It's also the home of Walt Disney World, Universal Orlando, the Kennedy Space Center, Sea World Orlando, Busch Gardens Tampa, and many museums and historical sites.

 More Retirement Living Information

 Numerous considerations are involved when selecting a location to retire.
-Additionally, an abundance of choice exists among the types of retirement communities in Florida and across the U.S. Considerations include: type of senior housing, senior activities, amenities, and accessible health care.
-To help you focus your search and become well-equipped with the information you need, see LoveToKnow's additional retirement articles, including, Retirement Communities, and Active Adult Retirement Communities.
-For a look at various Florida retirement communities and offerings also visit, Wheretoliveafter50.com.
+Additionally, an abundance of choice exists among the types of retirement communities in Florida and across the U.S. When choosing a retirement community, make sure you look into factors such as the type of senior housing, senior activities, amenities, and accessible health care.